WorldMaker/butterfloat/docs/getting-started.md

 ## Let's Make it Interactable

-An application isn't all that exciting if you can't interact with it, so let's add a simple button to press to change it:
+An application isn't all that exciting if you can't interact with it, so let's add a simple button to press to change it's mood:

 ```ts
 import { ComponentContext, ObservableEvent, butterfly, jsx, run } from 'butterfloat'